Travel insurance for Europe

 Travel insurance in Europe is highly recommended

-If you’re exploring Europe, travel insurance is a must.
-And if you’ll be in the Schengen Area for more than 90 days, you need travel insurance with at least €30,000 of medical emergencies and hospital care.
+If you’ll be in the Schengen Area for more than 90 days, you need travel insurance with $49,000 of medical emergencies and hospital care.

 Do I need travel insurance for Europe?

+Not only does travel insurance help with things like lost passports or a train delay in Switzerland, it’s also just a nice safety net to fall back on.
 While Europe is a pretty safe destination, petty theft is common in tourist hotspots like Barcelona and Rome (attenzione pickpocket!).
 Pickpockets and petty theft are actually some of the most common crimes against travellers in parts of Europe.
 So if you happen to lose something to a light-fingered thief, travel insurance can help soften the blow of your vanished phone or wallet.

 What does travel insurance cover in Europe?